Kosul58/Project-Management-CLI/README.md

    (removes products by matching userid)

 4. update a product for a user in the cart
-   -> node index.js cart update --userid kos7 --productid 3 --price 90
+   -> node index.js cart update --userid kos7 --productid 3 --quantity 90

 5. calculate total price of all products in the cart of a user -> node index.js cart total --userid kos7